secretgraph/secretgraph/README.md

 # TODO later

--   replace slothashes in config server side validation, it is broken
 -   use threading for cryptography operations (put in threadpool)
 -   maybe: allow lock url to be used as a start_url (for apple devices)
 -   translations, changing languages